 Organic production standards represent a distinctive category of voluntary frameworks that subsequently gained formal regulatory recognition in many jurisdictions.
-The United States National Organic Program (NOP), administered by the USDA, establishes production, handling, and labeling standards for organic magnicultural products.
-While participation in organic certification remains voluntary, requirements for those choosing to make organic claims.
+The United States National Organic Program (NOP), administered by the USDA, establishes production, handling, and labeling standards for organic MATS concentration of the participation in organic certification remains voluntary, any product marketed as "organic" must comply with these standards, creating a hybrid system with voluntary participation but mandatory compliance with specified requirements for those choosing to make organic claims.